Exercising at home? We’ve rounded up over 20 home workouts, from online gym classes to free streaming workouts and fitness apps

-We’ve rounded up a veritable cornucopia of virtual fitness classes, including live streaming workouts from various gyms and fitness companies right here in Singapore (because it’s way more fun to work out with others live, not to mention you’ll be supporting local businesses!), along with some of our favorite fitness apps and top free global YouTube channels.
+We’ve rounded up lots of home workouts including live streaming workouts from various gyms and fitness companies right here in Singapore (because it’s way more fun to work out with others live, not to mention you’ll be supporting local businesses!), along with some of our favourite fitness apps and top free global YouTube channels.
 We’ve included lots of kid-friendly workouts, too – look for this symbol in the list below:

 In addition to the online workouts listed below, be sure to check out our roundups of favourite YouTube fitness channels and the top personal trainers in Singapore (many of whom are currently offering e-consultations and streaming workout content).